Jiangsu Second Normal University: Campus

 The Jiangsu Second Normal University has three campuses: Caochangmen campus, located in the centre of Nanjing City, Pukou campus, located in north of Nanjing, and Xiaohang campus.
 The distance between Caochangmen and Pukou campus is about 18 kilometres.

 Caochangmen campus is located in Gulou District, eastern to Qinhuai river of Nanjing City.
 It occupies an area of 400 mu (32ha).
-Caochangmen campus enjoys the "Garden School" in Nanjing with the beautiful trees and flowers, ethnic patchwork-style architecture and modern buildings, fresh and beautiful environment and rich cultural heritage in its campus.
 This campus is served by NUA/JSSNU/Caochangmen Station, a station on Line 4, Nanjing Metro.

 Pukou Campus is situated in the suburban Pukou District and became part of Jiangsu Second Normal University in 2006.
 The campus is the home to undergraduate students.
 Pukou Campus hosts undergraduate freshmen, sophomore and some junior students.

 Xiaohang Campus is located in southwest of Nanjing, northern to Olympic sports center of Nanjing.
 It was opened in 2009.
 There is the stop of Xiaohang Station on the Line 10 of Nanjing Metro, which enables Xiaohang and Caochangmen campus be connected through subway.